swedenconnect/IETF-SVT/svt-pdf/draft-santesson-svt-pdf.md

 This extension data (OCTET STRING) holds the bytes of SVT JWT, represented as a UTF-8 encoded string.

-This extension SHALL NOT be marked critical.
+This extension MUST NOT be marked critical.

 Note: Extensions in timestamp tokens according to {{RFC3161}} are imported from the definition of the X.509 certificate extensions defined in {{RFC5280}}.